Apply to multiple lenders with just one applicationLearn More

 QuickFile is cloud-based accounting software that’s designed for those without accounting backgrounds.
 An easy-to-use online interface supports automatic invoicing, receipt management, banking automation, estimates and quotes and basic financial reporting.
 It also has a fully branded client area built in the program.

 The company has different free tiers for businesses based on the average number of ledger entries: 200, 201-500 or 501-1000.
 If you exceed 1,000 transactions yearly, you will move into a paid tier that works out to about $58 a year and will prepare your VAT statements for filing.

-TurboCash is another open-source software applications.
+TurboCASH is another open-source software application.
 It benefits from a team of online developers and an active user community that can help answer questions.
-The desktop version handles your general ledger, cash book, stock, creditors, debtors and invoices.
+The desktop version handles your general ledger, cashbook, stock, creditors, debtors and invoices.

-Similar to other free accounting programs, it does double-entry batches to make sure your books are balanced and provides generally accepted accounting principles (GAAP) reports.
+Like other free accounting programs, it does double-entry batches to ensure your books are balanced and it provides generally accepted accounting principles (GAAP) reports.

-As your business expands, you may need to upgrade to the paid versions which have more advanced features, including budgeting, payroll and additional analytics.
+As your business expands, you might need to upgrade to the paid versions, which have more advanced features, including budgeting, payroll and additional analytics.
 The paid version operates in the cloud.